Lallethu/PassLogify/README.md

 ## Installation

 1. Clone the repository by running `git clone git@github.com:Lallethu/PassLogify.git` in your terminal.
-2. Open the project folder and locate the `android/app/build/outputs/apk/debug` folder.
+2. Open the project folder and locate the `pre-release` folder at the root (pre-release branch as well).
 3. :warning: **APP STILL IN DEV** :warning: Copy the `app-debug.apk` file to your favorite messaging app and send it to yourself _(or use a USB cable to transfer it to your device)_.

 ## Usage